 - Belgium has seven nuclear reactors generating about half of its electricity.

 - Belgium's first commercial nuclear power reactor began operating in 1974.

-- There has been little government support for nuclear energy, and nuclear power generation incurs a EUR 0.5 cent/kWh tax.
+- There has been little government support for nuclear energy, and nuclear power generation, the lowest-cost source of power, incurs a EUR 0.5 cent/kWh tax.

 Recent Belgian nuclear energy policy

 In 1999, the Belgian government appointed the AMPERE commission (Commission d'Analyse des Modes de Production d'Électricité et de Redéploiement des Énergies) to report on electricity demand and options for meeting it in the 21st century.
 It also announced that reactor lifetimes would be limited to 40 years, and banned further reprocessing.
 The Commission reported in 2000 that nuclear power was important to Belgium and recommended its further development.